NEW BOOK JUST OUT!

 MISFIRES’ TEAM

-Affective resonance and durability in political organizing: The case of patients who hack.
+Affective resonance and durability in political organizing: The case of patients who hack

 Vidolov, Simeon, Susi Geiger and Emma Stendahl (online first 2023)